ingSlonik/easy-db/packages/google-cloud/README.md

   bucketNameFiles: "easy-db-files", // optional, for allUser access to saved files
   keyFilename: "keyFile.json", // optional, for remote development
-  cacheExpirationTime: 1000, // optional but recommended, it will save a lot of read requests to cloud });
+  cacheExpirationTime: 1000, // optional but recommended, it will save a lot of read requests to cloud
+  distanceWriteFileTime: 100, // optional but recommended if you have low limit for create or update files });

 // INSERT